 - 4 coedited anthologies currently on the market (Deranged, F*ck the Rules (censored at request of publisher), Man Behind the Mask, What Goes Around)

-- Editor credits for 3 novels/novellas currently on the market (Escapees and Fevered Minds, Puckered, Cold Cocked)
+- Editor of 3 novels/novellas currently on the market (Escapees and Fevered Minds, Puckered, Cold Cocked)

-- A dozen short stories and a trilogy published since 2015, most of which required minimal editing (find them on Amazon; 100% 4 or 5-star reviews for the first edition of the trilogy on Amazon)
+- A short story/poetry collection, over a dozen short stories, and a trilogy published since 2015, most of which required minimal editing (find them on Amazon; 100% 4 or 5-star reviews for the trilogy on Amazon)

 - Handful of non-fiction articles and music reviews published since 2008